Back to projects

 Why pgit?

-SELECT a.path, b.path, COUNT(*) as times_together
+SELECT pa.path, pb.path, COUNT(*) as times_together

-FROM pgit_blobs a
+FROM pgit_file_refs a

-JOIN pgit_blobs b ON a.commit_id = b.commit_id AND a.path < b.path
+JOIN pgit_file_refs b ON a.commit_id = b.commit_id AND a.path_id < b.path_id

-GROUP BY a.path, b.path
+GROUP BY pa.path, pb.path

 ORDER BY times_together DESC;